haiwen/seafile-admin-docs/manual/config/roles_permissions.md

         ./seahub.sh python-env python3 seahub/manage.py set_user_role_upload_download_rate_limit
         ```

+- Monthly traffic limits measure transferred bytes in a calendar month.
+They are different from `upload_rate_limit` and `download_rate_limit`, which limit transfer speed.
+When a monthly allowance is exceeded, Seafile reduces the relevant upload or download speed to about 1kb/s.

+    - `monthly_download_traffic_limit` and `monthly_upload_traffic_limit` set the monthly download and upload allowance for a non-organization user with the role.
+    - `monthly_download_traffic_limit_per_user` and `monthly_upload_traffic_limit_per_user` set the corresponding organization allowance per member-quota unit.
+The organization allowance is the configured value multiplied by its member quota.
+    - Values use quota units such as `500M` and `100G`.
+An empty value means no monthly allowance.
+    - Upload and download are measured and throttled independently.
+The counters include web, share-link, and synchronization transfers.

 - `can_drag_drop_folder_to_sync`: allow or deny user to sync folder by draging and droping

 - `can_export_files_via_mobile_client`: allow or deny user to export files in using mobile client